 While everyone applies to graduate school for different reasons, it's likely more than a few are doing so to improve their career prospects.
 Many individuals have gone on to succeed professionally after earning an advanced degree.
-Satya Nadella, the new chief executive officer of Microsoft, is among the latest to receive worldwide attention.
+Satya Nadella, who earned his masters in computer science, is the new chief executive officer of Microsoft, and among the latest to receive worldwide attention.

 Graduate School Veteran in the Spotlight